HackerOne Connector

 Prerequisites and User Permissions

-Before you begin configuring the connector, make sure you have the following:
+Before you begin configuring the connector, make sure to:

 -

-Generate API Identifier and Token in HackerOne
+Generate HackerOne API Identifier and Token:

-Note: Because this is a read-only user, when you create the API identifier, there is no need to assign the identifier or token to a group.
+Note: Because this is a read-only user, when you create the API identifier, there is no need to assign the identifier or token to a group.-

 In HackerOne, navigate to Organization Settings > API Tokens.